-Whether you’re a first time renovator or a seasoned “professional” keeping your costs on track can be a difficult task.
-With unexpected costs around each corner and the temptation of spending a little more here and there, it pays to get the most advice you can on the road to a sparkly new home.
-We’ve put together our Top 7 Tips to wrangle your renovation costs and keep them in check.
+With unexpected renovations costs around each corner and the temptation of spending a little more here and there, it pays to get the most advice you can on the road to a sparkly new home.
+Here's our 7 tips to keep your renovation costs in check.

 Is this your forever home, or are you wanting to sell or rent following the renovations?
 What you plan on doing with your home once it is renovated will have a big impact on your renovation strategy, and possibly your budget.
 If you are renovating for it to be your forever home, you can really do whatever you like in terms of style.
 However, if you are looking at reselling, you will need to consider cost vs. what you will receive in return and what colours and fittings will attract your targeted buyer.